Border Gateway Protocol Complexity

 BGP operates on a distributed architecture, where routers exchange routing information using rules and policies.
 It uses a path-vector algorithm to select the best path based on various attributes, such as the number of AS hops and the quality of the network links.
 BGP relies on the concept of peering, where routers establish connections with each other to exchange routing updates.

-• A key point: Lab on BGP Dampening
+Lab Guide on BGP Dampening

 In the following sample, we have two routers with BGP configured.
 Each BGP peer is in its own AS, and BGP dampening is configured on R2 only.
 Notice the output of the debug ip bgp dampening on R2 once the loopback on R1 is shut down.